DeTreMusketerer/Wind_Power_Forecasting-P9/README.md

-# Prediction of the Electrical Power Network
+# Prediction of the Wind Power Production
 This GitHub repository contains the scripts for the 9'th semester project on "Prediction of the Electrical Power Network" made by graduate students in Mathematical-Engineering at Aalborg University.

 Authors:	Morten Stig Kaaber, Andreas Anton Andersen, and Martin Voigt Vejling